sidneymarie116/WhatTheHack/015-Serverless/Student/Challenge-03.md

 ## Success Criteria

-1. You have 11 resources in your resource group in the same region (Includes the 2 storage accounts associated to your function apps)
+1. You have 11 resources in your resource group in the same region.
+This includes the 2 storage accounts associated with your function apps.

 ## Learning Resources